How To Run Faster: 15 Expert Tips To Boost Speed and Performance

 Haphazardly heading out the door and just going for an easy run every day or occasionally throwing in random speed workouts will likely not help progress you toward your goals.

-The best training plans combined with long, runs, easy days, cross-training, strength training, and interval workouts to develop all aspects of your cardiovascular and metabolic systems.
+The best training plans combine long runs, easy runs, cross-training, strength training, and speed workouts to develop all aspects of your cardiovascular and metabolic systems.

 Your training plan should gradually build up in both training volume and running speeds without being too aggressive.